ahmedsza/ailabtest/step2.md

 	```

 3. **Import Necessary Libraries**
+   Create a file eg step2.py
+   Create a folder called data.
+Copy the file intro_rag.md which can be found in the repo into the data folder.

 	Import the necessary libraries for Azure AI Agent Service, and load the environment variables:
 	```python